oltodosel/interSubs/README.md

 interSubs
 =========

 v.
-1.10
+1.11

 Interactive subtitles for `mpv`, that was made to help study languages.
 Easily tweaked and customizable.

- - Uses http://pons.com/ or http://reverso.net/ for translation and http://linguee.com/ redirecting to browser by click.
+ - Uses http://pons.com/, http://reverso.net/ or Google for translation and http://linguee.com/ redirecting to browser by click.
 - Linguee, unlike Pons, bans excessive usage by IP, so don't overuse it or write scrapping functions for it.
 - Pons has an API, but it's limited to 1k requests per month, so scraping it is.
 -
 - Doesn't work with DVD (picture based) subtitles, only the text-based ones.
 - Can colorize nouns by gender; German only with given dictionary.
 - Can extend time of subs showing; for slow readers
+- Works with right-to-left writing.

 ```
     00:02:23,046 --> 00:02:25,990